openstack-archive/tripleo-quickstart-extras/roles/undercloud-deploy/README.md

 - `undercloud_roles_data`: <null> -- A custom t-h-t roles file.
 Consumed from ``undercloud_templates_path``
   or an alternative location as well.
 - `undercloud_selinux_enabled`: <'true'> -- Enabled for RHEL by default, Disabled for CentOS by default
+- `undercloud_enable_paunch`: <null> -- Enable or disable Paunch to manage containers.
+Undefined by default.
 - `undercloud_container_cli`: <'podman'> -- Container CLI to use for the Undercloud deployment.
 Default to 'podman'.

 Role Network Variables